 Gainful Employment Programs

 The U.S. Department of Education’s (USDE) gainful employment regulations require disclosure of certain program information for programs that lead to certificates or diplomas and are financial aid eligible.
 The majority of the RCTC Dental Assisting graduates earn an AAS Degree.

 The most current RCTC gainful employment information can be found at: http://www.rctc.edu/catalog/programs.

 Rochester Community and Technical College is accredited by The Higher Learning Commission.

 The RCTC Dental Assistant program is accredited by the ADA Commission on Dental Accreditation.

 For additional information on the most current list of RCTC program articulations see us at: http://www.rctc.edu/catalog/articulations/

-Program Pre-admission Requirements: Please see the Dental Assistant Program application form for a detailed description of pre-program admissions criteria for each different dental assistant program major and delivery option.
+Program Pre-admission Requirements: Please see the Dental Assistant Program application form for a detailed description of pre-program admission criteria for each different dental assistant program major and delivery option.